spdx/spdx-spec/chapters/SPDX-license-expressions.md

 license-expression = 1*1(simple-expression / compound-expression)
 ```

-In the following sections we describe in more detail `<license-expression>` construct, a licensing expression string that enables a more accurate representation of the licensing terms of modern day software.
+In the following sections we describe in more detail `<license-expression>` construct, a licensing expression string that enables a more accurate representation of the licensing terms of modern-day software.

 A valid `<license-expression>` string consists of either: